totara/totara-docker-dev/README.md

 #### Start all

-This starts a lot of containers so consider to run only those you need.
+This starts a lot of containers so consider running only those you really need.

 ```bash
 tup